 Despite his zeal, Lafayette was not a radical.
 He was elected four times as a liberal member of the French National Assembly and once in office, he railed against the militants that unleashed the Reign of Terror.
 Denounced as a traitor by Robespierre, the 35-year-old general was forced to flee the country in 1792.
 Arrested and imprisoned by the Austrians, Lafayette languished in jail for five years.

 He was no friend of Napoleon.
 Although the young Bonaparte negotiated for Lafayette’s release from Austria in hopes of enlisting the noted statesman’s political support none was forthcoming.
 Lafayette soon became a political opponent of the French first-consul-turned-emperor.
 After escaping exile on Elba in 1814, Napoleon called on Lafayette to serve as one of his generals.
 The 57-year-old refused.

 In 1824, President James Monroe invited Lafayette to return to the United States as an honoured guest.
 As the last surviving general of the American Revolution, the aging hero visited all 24 states during his triumphal tour of the U.S. It has never been equaled.
 Lafayette was hailed everywhere.

 Lafayette was the first foreigner to address both houses of Congress in 1825.
 His portrait has hung in the House of Representatives ever since.
 He was made an honorary American citizen, and some 600 places across the U.S. reference his name or that of La Grange, his turreted chateau thirty miles southeast of Paris.
-Today few people can say who Lafayette was.
+Yet today, few people can say who Lafayette was.
 He deserves better.